From veering triangulations to link spaces and back again: The veering circle

 \begin{definition} Let $\beta \in \Stab(c)$ be the based homotopy class whose free homotopy class contains any (thus all) oriented branch loops $\check{S}$ in $\bdy \check{N}$.
 In an abuse of notation we again call $\beta$ the \emph{branch slope}. \end{definition}

-Suppose that $K$ is a layer of a layering of $\cover{M}$.
-By \reflem{BranchLines}\refitm{Cyclic} we may index the branch lines of $N = N^c$, say $\{S_i\}_{i \in \ZZ}$, so that $S_i$ and $S_{i+1}$ are adjacent.
-By \reflem{BranchLines}\refitm{BranchLinesLayer} there is a unique track-cusp $s_i$ of $S_i$ contained in $K$.
-We choose the indexing so that the $s_i$ march anti-clockwise around the disk $N \cap K$ as $i$ increases.
-By \reflem{BranchLines}\refitm{NeighbourhoodLayer}, each of the $s_i$ meets an edge $e_i$ which we co-orient away from $c$.
-See \reffig{NeighbourhoodLayer}.
-By \refcor{Irrational} we deduce that $\bdy S_i \in A(e_i)$.
-From \refrem{NeighbourhoodBasis} and \reflem{BranchLines}\refitm{BranchStrip} we deduce that the points $\bdy S_i$ tend to $c$ as $i$ tends to infinity.
-See \reffig{TipsOfCrown}.
-We summarise this discussion as follows.
+By \reflem{BranchLines}\refitm{Cyclic} we may index the branch lines of $N = N^c$, say $(S_i)_{i \in \ZZ}$, so that $S_i$ and $S_{i+1}$ are adjacent on $\bdy N$.
+We choose the indexing so that the $S_i$ march anticlockwise around $N$ as viewed from above.
+We have the following.